Konloch/C-Style-Python/README.md

 ## How To Use
 + Edit the `config.ini` and provide your python paths for the version you want to use.
-+ Run the class 'CStylePython' with the argument pointing to the script you want to run with the .bpp file extension
++ Run the class 'CStylePython' with the argument pointing to the script you want to run with the .cpy file extension

 ## Requirements
 + Java 1.8 or greater
-+ Python (any version) if you want to run the bpp code.
++ Python (any version) if you want to interpret the C-Style Python code.

 ## Notes
 + Super experimental, lacks an AST - so it's prone to breaking, feel free to report any edge-cases you find!